 2005 - This week's TIME cover story is titled "The Battle Over Gay Teens".

-2013 - Seven years after Will & Grace, Sean Hayes returns to NBC in the sitcom Sean Saves the World, in which he plays a gay man raising a teen daughter.
+2013 - Seven years after Will & Grace, Sean Hayes returns to NBC in the sitcom Sean Saves the World, in which he plays a gay man raising a teen daughter (cancelled after one season).

 1974 - John Waters' follow-up to Pink Flamingos, Female Trouble, opens in theaters.